kmjones2017/CS601-final-project/Final Project/readme.md

 ## Week 6

 I finally finished the project.
 It was a long journey, but a rewarding one.
-For some reason, VS Code refused to commit all of the changes I made, though.